 The MCLE Rules state the Idaho State Bar must review CLE activities and approve activities consistent with the following standards:

-- The activity shall have significant intellectual or practical content, and the primary objective shall be to increase the participants professional competence as a lawyer and his ability to deliver quality legal services in an efficient, competent manner.
+- The activity shall have significant intellectual or practical content, and the primary objective shall be to increase the attorney’s professional competence and ability to deliver quality legal services in an efficient, competent and ethical manner;

-- The activity shall constitute an organized program of learning dealing with matters directly related to the practice of law, professional responsibility, or ethical obligations of attorneys.
+- The activity shall constitute an organized program of learning that addresses matters directly related to the practice of law, professional responsibility or ethical obligations of attorneys, provided:

-- Activities in which materials are utilized are to be prepared by and the activity conducted by an individual or group qualified by practical or academic experience in the subject or subjects to be covered.
+- The activity shall be conducted by an individual or group qualified by practical or academic experience in the covered subjects;

-- Materials utilized in the activity shall be thorough, of high quality, readable, and carefully prepared.
-The materials should be distributed to all participants at or before the time the activity is offered.
+- Materials used in the activity shall be thorough and of high quality, and should be distributed to participants prior to or during the activity; and